+Step 1: Melt a square or two of chocolate "bark" in the microwave.
+Stir until smooth.
 Step 2: Cover your butterly pattern with waxed paper and trace your pattern with the melted chocolate.
 You can pipe it on, use a paint brush, or use the end of a skewer or chopstick.
 If you don't like the result, toss out the wax paper and start again :-) DO NOT TRACE THE BODY!
 Your end result should be two separate wings.

 Step 5: Pipe out several sets of antenae.
 Pipe heads onto your butterfly bodies while your antenea harden.

 Step 6: Lay a chopstick (or other support) near the butterfly head, add a drop or two of chocolate bark, and position your antenae.
-Once the butterflies harden, they are ready to use to decorate any of your edible goodies.
+Once the butterflies harden, they are ready to use to decorate any of your edible goodies.'

 For my next butterflies, I am going to try filling in the wings with a solid color (blue might be pretty!), dripping in dots of chocolate, and then cutting the dark color into the blue for a "marbled" effect.
 I'll let you know how it goes :-)